City Writes is City, University of London’s termly writing event, showcasing the best of City Short Courses writing

 Please do not submit more than one story per term.
 Multiple submissions will not be read.

-You will be informed of the outcome of your submission by the end of week eight of teaching.
+You will be informed of the outcome of your submission by the end of week nine of teaching.
 No comments or feedback will be given on unsuccessful submissions.